 When Dalia was 28, she had her first child.
 She’d had a normal pregnancy, and like many of her friends, had some light leakage after birth, but nothing serious.
 Baby #2 followed two years later, and baby #3 one year after that.
 It was then that she really began to see a difference in her bladder control.
 “It was like the flood gates had suddenly opened,” Dalia said.
 “Any little thing could trigger an urgent bathroom visit.”
 Concerned, Dalia went to her doctor to ask what could be done.
-After trying several options that had no effect, or uncomfortable side effects, her doctor finally suggested surgery.
-“I was really nervous at first – surgery sounds like such a scary word,” she said.
-After reviewing all the options, Dalia’s doctor recommended Interstim to treat her incontinence.
+After trying several options that had no effect, or uncomfortable side effects, her doctor finally suggested a minimally invasive procedure to treat her incontinence.
+“I was really nervous at first – 'minimally invasive' sounded so scary,” she said.
+After reviewing all the options, Dalia’s doctor had recommended Interstim to treat her incontinence.
 Interstim therapy is a form of sacral nerve stimulation, where a device is implanted, usually in the buttocks and helps to block the messages sent by an overactive bladder to the brain, telling the brain that you need to use the restroom.
 After the procedure, she saw immediate improvement.
 “I can’t believe that I waited as long as I did to have this done,” she said.
 “It’s been a life changer.”

 What are my options?